bluerobotics/ardusub-gitbook/introduction/hardware-options/additional-peripheral-devices/sonars.md

 # Sonars

+Sonars are useful pieces of equipment in situations where visibility is low.
+Sonars can help get ranges to surfaces or acoustically image targets to better understand their shape.

 # Echosounders and Altimeters

 A useful type of sonar is an echosounder, also known as an altimeter when installed on an underwater vehicle.
 An altimeter is a single-beam sonar which gets a range measurement from the bottom of the ROV to the seabed.
 This is useful in low visibility situations where the distance to the bottom is unknown.